Hussein119/Computer-Security-Algorithms/README.md

 3. Implement caesar encryption and decryption using a string key (`caesar`).
 4. Implement encryption and decryption using Columnar Transposition.
 5. Implement encryption and decryption using RC4.
+6. Implement encryption and decryption using Double Transposition.
+7. Implement encryption and decryption using One time pad 2.

 ## Tasks Completed